troclaux/notes/javascript.md

   - defining properties in the class is optional
 - object: hash map that contains a collection of string-value pairs
 - `constructor()`: special method for creating and initializing an object created with a class
-- `this`: used to call the constructor of a parent class
+- `this`
+  - in a method (object function): refers to the object the method is called on
+  - in a regular function: refers to the global object
+  - in an arrow function: `this` is lexically bound, it refers to the surrounding context where the function was defined
   - can be used to allow method chaining: [code example in builder implementation](./design_patterns.md#builder)
-- `new`: creates a new instance of a class
+- `new`: call the constructor function and returns a new object
+  - defining a constructor is optional in javascript
+  - if not defined, a default one is used
 - `extends`: used to create a child class that inherits from a parent class
 - `static`: defines a static method for a class
 - `super()`: calls the constructor of a parent class